braze-inc/braze-docs/_includes/campaign_analytics.md

 {: .reset-td-br-1 .reset-td-br-2}

 {% alert tip %}
-Even though _Direct Opens_ and _Influenced Opens_ include the word "opens", they're actually different metrics. _Direct Opens_ refers to the direct opening of a push notification, as stated in the table above. _Influenced Opens_ refers to the opening of an app, without opening a push notification within a specific timeframe after receiving it.
+Even though _Direct Opens_ and _Influenced Opens_ include the word "opens", they're actually different metrics. _Direct Opens_ refers to the direct opening of a push notification, as stated in the table above. _Influenced Opens_ refers to the opening of an app, without opening a push notification within a specific time frame after receiving it.
 So, _Influenced Opens_ refers to the app opens, not push notification opens.
 {% endalert %}

 > Delivery of notifications is a “best effort” by APNs.
 It is not intended to deliver data to your app, only to notify the user that there is new data available.
 The important distinction is that we will display how many messages we successfully delivered to APNs, not necessarily how many APNs successfully delivered to devices.